Hamza-ZX/Api-Automation-Testing-Playwright/README.md

 This repository contains API automation tests written using **Playwright Test**.
 It demonstrates how to perform **GET, POST, and authenticated API calls** with various public APIs.

+## How to View the Code

+Within this repo folder Structure, Go to "test" -> Api_testing.spec.js

 ## Project Overview

 This project automates multiple API endpoints from several demo APIs: